akando42/next-map/public/content/posts/07-29/index.md

 Transportation infrastructure like highways, electrical power lines, water supply is much easier and cheaper to build around the flatland delta.
 Moving of export goods from sea ports via container ships to foreign markets and other local cities is also much cheaper than via land routes.

 The television images of city life draw millions of young adults from their spacy countryside homes to the crowded city apartment buildings.
-The farmers of East Asia gave up their ability to build homes, raise cattles and plant prices in exchange for new skills in manufacturing assembly, consumer services and office information processing.
+The farmers of East Asia gave up their ability to build homes, raise cattles and plant rices in exchange for new skills in manufacturing assembly, consumer services and office information processing.

 ![11 Major East Asia Coast Cities](https://storage.googleapis.com/spykman-world/11_major_coastal_cities_of_east_asia.png)